innolitics/rdm/rdm/init_files/documents/software_plan.md

 5. **Update Person Directory**

     Add yourself to the `data/people.yml` file.
-Include this change in your merge request.
+Include this change in your pull request.

 6. **Discuss with Project Lead**

-    Assign the merge request to the project lead.
+    Assign the pull request to the project lead.
 Write your questions in the description.
 Schedule a call if appropriate.
 Once approved, merge in the changes.

 **Outputs:** Documentation improvements and role entry